layabox/layaair-doc/English/LayaAir_AS3/2D/beginners/Bitmap/loadImage_drawTexture/readme.md

-# Draw lines and polylines
+# Display and toggle pictures

 > Picture are the elementrary display for game development, this article will introduce Sprite.loadImage and Graphics.drawTexture class, two ways to display pictures.